 - Preheat the oven to 200ºC (180ºC for fan assisted ovens) or gas mark 6

-- Defrost the Jus-Rol shortcrust pastry sheet as per instructions and then roll out (flour the rolling pin and surface) so that it can line a 10″ (approximately 25cm) shallow flan tin
+- If frozen, defrost the Jus-Rol shortcrust pastry sheet as per instructions and then roll out (flour the rolling pin and surface) so that it can line a 10″ (approximately 25cm) shallow flan tin

 - Sprinkle the smoked salmon trimmings over the pastry base

 - Grate the Gruyere cheese and sprinkle over the salmon

 - Beat the eggs and Crème fraîche together and season with the salt and pepper.
 Pour mixture over the salmon and Gruyere